We visited the Wellington village gastropub for their signature craft cocktails

 - Walnut-infused Buffalo Trace

-The cocktails were priced average for Ottawa, but the quality was above average.
-The drinks were presented in heavy crystal tumblers, using clear ice stamped with a circular design.
+The drinks were served in heavy crystal tumblers, using clear ice stamped with a circular design.
 The garnishes were made with fresh blood oranges – either the peel was sliced into a lozenge, or a half-orange wheel.
-No beverage napkins or coasters came with the drink however, we had full-size napkins at the table.

 The Clawfoot Count’s Stolen Jules (18$): This tasted similar to Jeffrey Morgenthaler’s Bittersweet Symphony, which uses an aperitivo as well, but the Ancho Reyes provided a welcomed spicy aftertaste.